Q3 Career Match

 - Watch the video below for helpful tips on researching your career for the nature of work, working conditions, education, job outlook, and earnings for your top three careers using the U.S. Bureau of Labor Statistics Occupational Outlook Handbook and/or the O*NET Database.

 - Record in your Career Research Notes document for use in your digital artifact.

 4. Explore local education opportunities (CTE Programs)

 - Visit the Career and Technical Education (CTE) programs listed for your area.
 (Note: if you do not see your local skill, vocational, or career center listed, ask your teacher for the web address.)

-- Determine 2-3 programs that might fit your personality and career research.
+- Determine two-three programs that might fit your personality and career research.